Download our Strategic Direction

 Working with the local councils, Kampala City, national and international NGO and initiatives we have grown to the size of a small hospital, designated a Health Centre grade III in Uganda.
-Patients number 700 a month for General Practice consultations and care with over 400 additional clients for immunisation, ante-natal consultations or HIV counselling or testing.
+Patients include 50 ante-natal check-ups, 15-20 deliveries and 350 HIV counselling and testing clients each month.
+We also provide home visits to incapacitated HIV or AIDS clients and hold youth health sports sessions in the community.

-The management of the committee is led by two women as co-chair who are assisted by three women and four men, all bar two of whom are Ugandans.
-We were recently commended by the Face of Afrika blog.
-The profiles of these people are included on the 'Management Committee' page.
+The management of the committee is led by two women as co-chair who are assisted by three women and four men living within a mile of the clinic, all bar two of whom are Ugandans.

 Our key services are: